ZRainn-git/climate-signal-processing/README.md

 Environmental time series often contain multiple overlapping components, including long-term trends, seasonal oscillations, measurement gaps, and higher-frequency variability.

-This project applies several signal-processing approaches to separate these components and examine their behaviour.
+This project applies several signal-processing approaches to separate these components and examine their behaviour:

-The analysis consists of three main stages:

 1. **Digital notch-filter design and characterization**
 2. **Removal of annual oscillations from atmospheric methane data**